Position: Assistant Coach, Offensive Linemen

 • Coached the Wolfpack offensive line for 11 years, then added assistant head coaching responsibilities in his last three years.
 Fourteen of his players were All-ACC picks.

-• Started his coaching career as a student assistant at Furman under Art Baker in 1976 and became a full-time offensive line coach with the Paladins under Sheridan in 1978.
-In 1977, he served as football and baseball coach at Hanahan (S.C.)
+• He started his coaching career as a student assistant coach at Furman under Art Baker in 1976 and became a full-time offensive line coach with the Paladins under Sheridan in 1978.
+In 1977, he served as the football and baseball coach at Hanahan (S.C.)
 High School.